-By 2020, NASH, or non-alcoholic steatohepatitis, will replace hepatitis C as the number one reason for liver transplantation.
-However, there is still no approved treatment for this silent killer.
-Many companies are working feverishly to be the first to get a treatment on the market, but none have yet been successful.
+There is a NASH treatment approved in India since 2020, but none in Europe or the US.
+Many companies are working feverishly to be the first to get a treatment on these markets, but none have yet been successful.

 A multitude of targets

-There seems to be no doubt that NASH is a complex disease, both to diagnose and to treat.
-Drug developers have taken a variety of different approaches to tackling the disease, targeting different aspects of the condition ranging from metabolic imbalances to inflammation and tissue scarring or fibrosis.
+NASH is a complex disease, both to diagnose and to treat.
+Drug developers have taken a variety of different approaches to tackling this condition, including targeting metabolic imbalances, inflammation, and fibrosis.

-Regenerative approaches such as these are still very new, but are clearly showing promise and reaching the attention of big pharma such as Boehringer Ingelheim.
-“We are also considering alternatives such as cell therapies,” said Baader.
+While these regenerative approaches are at an earlier development stage, they are increasingly attracting the attention of big pharma.“We are also considering alternatives such as cell therapies,” said Baader.
 “I think NASH is a nice field to explore beyond small molecules, peptides, and antibodies.”

-Baader believes better preclinical models could be important for improving outcomes in NASH, as finding an animal model that accurately represents the mode of action in humans is challenging.
-He advocates the use of additional preclinical testing systems such as human cell lines, complex 3D culture systems, organoids or precision-cut liver slices to test a prospective drug’s mode of action thoroughly.
+Baader believes better preclinical models will also be important for improving outcomes in NASH research.
+Currently, finding an animal model that accurately represents how the disease develops in humans is challenging.
+He advocates the use of additional preclinical testing systems such as human cell lines, complex 3D culture systems, organoids, or precision-cut liver slices to test a prospective drug’s mode of action thoroughly.

-“I think there is still room to learn how we can design the best clinical trial for our molecules.
-That’s very important,” said Baader.
+“I think there is still room to learn how we can design the best clinical trial for our molecules,” said Baader.
 “One other thing is that it’s a very complex disease.
 We don’t really understand it.
 We have a lot of underlying mechanisms and there will not be one mechanism to solve the problem.”

 Boom or bust?

-Boorsma believes the field is just starting to come into its own.
-“It’s still a young space.
-The drug development has been ongoing for 5–7 years.
+“NASH is still a young space.
+The drug development has been ongoing for around seven years.
 There were trials, of course, 15 years ago, but that was the early stuff.
 Now, there’s a boom in development,” said Marco Boorsma, General Partner at Forbion, a VC firm with experience investing in NASH.

-He believes that the NASH field just needs a bit more time.
-“It’s not like Alzheimer’s, where everything has failed.
-Time after time after time, it fails.
-Here, it seems that you can get to some kind of improvement that will develop hopefully into something great.
+Boorsma believes that the NASH field just needs a bit more time.
+“It’s not like Alzheimer’s, where time after time, everything has failed.
+Here, it seems that you can get to some kind of improvement that will hopefully develop into something great.
 As investors, we really see it as an opportunity.”

-Boorsma believes the NASH trial failures are actually opportunities for companies developing similar candidates at an earlier stage to learn and adapt.
-Although he concedes that negative press can make investment in an area difficult.
+The NASH trial failures could actually be seen as opportunities for companies developing similar candidates at an earlier stage to learn and adapt.
+However, negative press can make investment in the area difficult.